Climate change in the Maldives: Adaptation

 To defend against climate change and the resulting sea level rise, the national government of the Maldives has prepared a comprehensive National Adaptation Programme of Action, that attempts to critically consider and alleviate many of the serious threats the Maldives faces.
-The Maldives have already implemented several measures to combat sea level rise, including building a wall around the capital Malé and refurbishing local infrastructure, particularly ports.
+The Maldives has implemented measures to combat sea level rise, including a wall around the capital Malé and refurnishing local infrastructure, particularly ports.
 The country began a large-scale land reclamation project in Hulhumalé in the late 1990s, partly in preparation for relocation from elsewhere in the country.
-Also a Dutch company has proposed building 5000 floating homes near Malé.
+A Dutch company has proposed building 5000 floating homes near Malé.

 In 2008, Nasheed announced plans to look into purchasing new land in India, Sri Lanka, and Australia because of his concerns about global warming, and the possibility of much of the islands being inundated by the rising sea.
 The purchase of land will be made from a fund generated by tourism.
 The president explained his intentions: "We do not want to leave the Maldives, but we also do not want to be climate refugees living in tents for decades".

 International cooperation

-Advocacy for climate change mitigation is a key component of the country's foreign policy.
-President Nasheed said in 2012 that "If carbon emissions continue at the rate they are climbing today, my country will be under water in seven years."
-He has called for more climate change mitigation action while on the American television shows The Daily Show and the Late Show with David Letterman, and hosted "the world's first underwater cabinet meeting" in 2009 to raise awareness of the threats posed by climate change.
-Concerns over sea level rise were also expressed by Nasheed's predecessor, Maumoon Abdul Gayoom.
+Advocacy for climate change mitigation is a key component of the Maldives' foreign policy.
+Concerns over sea level rise were expressed by President Maumoon Abdul Gayoom at the 1997 United Nations General Assembly.
+President Mohamed Nasheed said in 2012 that "If carbon emissions continue at the rate they are climbing today, my country will be under water in seven years."
+He called for more climate change mitigation action while on the American television shows The Daily Show and the Late Show with David Letterman, and hosted "the world's first underwater cabinet meeting" in 2009 to raise awareness of the threats posed by climate change.

-Former President of the Maldives Maumoon Abdul Gayoom said in 2016 "to the three hundred thousand inhabitants of the Maldives none of these threats compare, in magnitude and likelihood, to global climate change and consequent sea level rise."
+Gayoom said in 2016, "to the three hundred thousand inhabitants of the Maldives none of these threats compare, in magnitude and likelihood, to global climate change and consequent sea level rise."
 Former environment minister for the Maldives, Mohamed Aslam, said "If Maldives can do it, you can do it.
 It's important to us not just to talk but to lead by example".